Sydney harbour bridge

 • Path: Sydney Harbour Bridge -> Pyrmont Bridge -> Anzac Bridge -> Iron Cove Bridge -> Gladesville Bridge -> Tarban Creek Bridge -> Fig Tree Bridge.

 • The six popup village points are strategically positioned at Milsons Point, Pyrmont Park, Rozelle, Hunters Hill, Lane Cove, and Wollstonecraft.
-However, please be aware that these popup points are exclusively accessible to participants who have registered for the walk and are not available if the walk is undertaken independently and free of charge.
+Please be aware that these popup points are exclusively accessible to participants who have registered for the walk and are not available if the walk is undertaken independently and free of charge.

 • A delightful souvenir to collect after completing the walk is a series of stamps, one from each bridge.
 Please be aware that these unique stamps are not accessible to those participating in the walk for free.